QIS-MRI/3D_radial_phyllotaxis_pole-to-pole/README.md

 # 3D Radial Phyllotaxis Trajectories

-This repository contains implementations of three different 3D radial phyllotaxis trajectories: the **Original Phyllotaxis**, **Pole-to-Pole Phyllotaxis**, and **Continuous Phyllotaxis**.
-Each method has unique characteristics that impact the sampling of k-space.
+This repository contains the implementations of three different 3D radial phyllotaxis trajectories: the **Original Phyllotaxis**, **Pole-to-Pole Phyllotaxis**, and **Continuous Phyllotaxis**.
+Each method has unique characteristics that impact the sampling of k-space, described in Peper et al., 2025.

 ---

 ## Trajectories

 ### 1. Original Phyllotaxis
-The original phyllotaxis pattern proposed by [*Piccini et al. ,2011*](https://pubmed.ncbi.nlm.nih.gov/21469185/) provides a uniform sampling of 3D k-space by evenly distributing the starting points of the readout spokes across the upper hemisphere of a spherical surface.
+The original phyllotaxis pattern proposed by [*Piccini et al., 2011*](https://pubmed.ncbi.nlm.nih.gov/21469185/) provides a uniform sampling of 3D k-space by evenly distributing the starting points of the readout spokes across the upper hemisphere of a spherical surface.

 ### 2. Pole-to-Pole Phyllotaxis
 In this version, the starting points of the spokes are distributed across both hemispheres, following a continuous path from one pole to the other.